Hobby vs Business: HMRC Rules

-Many craft sellers start out making things for fun, selling a few items at a local fair, and gradually it grows.
-At some point, HMRC considers what you are doing to be 'trading' — and that means tax obligations.
-The line between hobby and business is not always obvious, and HMRC does not have a single bright-line test.
+Many craft sellers start out making things for fun, selling a few items at a local craft fair or market, and gradually it grows.
+At some point, HMRC considers what you are doing to be 'trading', which means tax obligations.
+The line between hobby and business is not always obvious, and HMRC does not have a single bright-line test: a couple of stalls a year might be a hobby, while a regular market pitch almost certainly is not.
 This guide explains the key indicators and what you need to do when you cross the line.

 Key Point

-The £1,000 trading allowance lets you earn up to £1,000 per tax year from self-employment without reporting it to HMRC.
+The £1,000 trading allowance lets you earn up to £1,000 per tax year from self-employment, including your craft fair takings, without reporting it to HMRC.
 Above that, you likely need to register as self-employed.

 The trading allowance